manuelkiessling/hands-blocks-cannons/docs/DEPLOYMENT.md

    docker images | grep blocks-cannons-gestures-app
    ```

-4. Verify the config file is in the correct location (if game server fails to start):
+4. Verify the config file is in the correct location (if app server fails to start):
    ```bash
    docker exec session-blocks-cannons-<sessionid> ls -la /app/config/game.yaml
    # Should show the config file exists
    ```

-### Game Session Not Accessible
+### App Session Not Accessible

 1. Check the container is running:
    ```bash